ReveriePath/webcert/README.md

 Running webcert will present you with a wizard to create the files you need.
 It will place them under /srv/webcert/$LABEL/ under appropriately labeled directories and files.

 webcert uses the .pem file extension for the private key that's generated, and the .req extension for the request to present to your CA. After your CA processes the request, I recommend copying your public key to /srv/webcert/$LABEL/public.

+Once the request is created a simple python2 http server fires up so another machine on your network can download the request file if you desire.